-Award of compensation
+Award of compensation for BEng & MEng courses

-30 credits via compensation will be applied where the standard criteria have been met including the achievement of a conflated module mark of 45% or above and the threshold mark requirement as set out above.

-Institution of Engineering Technology require that compensation can be applied to no more than 20 credits of an accredited degree each year.
-Since individual modules on the degree are 15 credits, this requirement mandates that only one module of the degree can be compensated if an accredited degree is to be awarded.
-This applies to MSc 5G Mobile Communications and Intelligent Embedded Systems and MSc Advanced Electronic and Electrical Engineering.
+Compensation will be applied where the standard criteria have been met including the achievement of a conflated module mark of 35%/45% or above and the threshold mark requirement as set out above.
+For degrees accredited by the Institute of Engineering and Technology (Electrical and Electronic Engineering, Electrical and Electronic Engineering with Robotics), compensation can be applied to no more than 20 credits each year.
+Since individual modules on the degree are 15 credits, this requirement mandates that only one module of the degree can be compensated per year if an accredited degree is to be awarded.